 After the war's end, Truk once again subsided into obscurity.
 The jungle grew and covered over the scars of war, burying them deeply under a cloak of green.
 The ocean did its part with even more exuberance, and under the clear, warm waters of the lagoon, a fantastic reformation took place.
 The many ships and planes lost there 44 ships and a number of various aircraft are now located and divable became massive undersea gardens, with incredible growths of hard and soft corals, gorgonian fans, anemones and sponges; and shoals of fish took up residence, bringing renewed life to these many implements and depositories of death.
 And, for nearly 30 years until diving began in Truk they lay, undisturbed and unexplored, with their vast collections of military and personal artifacts, and the remains of their perished crews; undoubtedly, the most beautiful, bountiful collection of shipwrecks ever seen, anywhere.

-Now, so many years later, despite nature's transformations, what has not faded is the sense of history that's utterly enmeshed in the fabric of these quiet islands.
+With Fresh Eyes Now, so many years later, despite nature's transformations, what has not faded is the sense of history that's utterly enmeshed in the fabric of these quiet islands.
 It's almost palpable, and you instinctively know that you are in a place where inexplicable events events bigger than life once occurred.
 And, upon your first descent onto one of those fantastic shipwrecks, you suddenly find yourself immersed in and reliving history, to an extent impossible to ignore.

 With Kimiuo's story recounted to me and in-depth rereading of the fascinating military accounts of Operation Hailstone especially the aircrew debriefings and targeting reports I plan my dives and island hikes with those historical references as my guide.
 For the first time in all of my trips to Chuuk, the ships and wreckage become more than isolated war relics; instead, they are the pieces and players in the tumultuous series of events that was the attack on Truk Lagoon.
 This adds a fantastic sense of anticipated discovery and an exhilarating mind's-eye view of the occurrences of those frightful two days so many years ago this was war theater, real history, at its most dramatic, and I have a front-row seat.